-SECTION NINE - IMPLEMENTATION SECTION

-The Implementation Section addresses land use regulations, development agreements, public facilities dedication and financing and specific plan amendment procedures.

-9.1 LAND USE REGULATION

-9.1.1 GENERAL PLAN AND ZONING

-The Dixon General Plan (1993) has designated commercial and employment uses for the specific plan area.
+89.0 IMPLEMENTATION SECTION SECTION EIGHT Formatted: Heading 1, Line spacing: single, Widow/Orphan control, Adjust space between Latin and Asian text, Adjust SECTION NINE - IMPLEMENTATION SECTION space between Asian text and numbers The Implementation Section addresses land use regulations, development agreements, public facilities dedication and financing and specific plan amendment procedures.
+LAND USE REGULATION Formatted: HEADING 2 89.1.1 GENERAL PLAN AND ZONING Formatted: HEADING 3 The Dixon General Plan (1993) has designated commercial and employment uses for the specific plan area.
 The Dixon Northeast Quadrant Specific Plan, as amended, proposes a development plan consistent with the Dixon General Plan.
 All land within the plan area shall be zoned consistent with the Dixon General Plan and the Dixon Zoning Ordinance.

-9.1.2 COMMUNITY FORM GUIDELINES

-The Community Form Section (Section 3) of the specific plan implements the planning concepts and philosophy of the specific plan.
+89.1.2 COMMUNITY FORM GUIDELINES Formatted: HEADING 3 The Community Form Section (Section 3) of the specific plan implements the planning concepts and philosophy of the specific plan.
 The Community Form Section includes design and development guidelines and standards for uses within the plan area.
 The Community Form Section is intended to augment the Dixon Zoning Ordinance.

-9.1.3 PLANNED DEVELOPMENT

-Projects in the Northeast Quadrant Specific Plan area will be subject to the Planned Development process set forth in the Dixon Zoning Ordinance, or equivalent mechanism as provided for by the PD District specified in the zoning ordinance.
-The PD or equivalent mechanism, in combination with the NQSP, constitute the "PD Plan" for individual projects as required by application of the overlying planned development zoning district.
-The process requires submittal of specific design information in a development plan.
+89.1.3 PLANNED UNIT DEVELOPMENT Formatted: HEADING 3 Projects in the Northeast Quadrant Specific Plan area will be subject to the Planned Unit-Development process set forth in the Dixon Zoning Ordinance, or equivalent mechanism as provided for by the PD District specified in the zoning ordinance.
+The PUDPD or equivalent mechanism, in combination with the NQSP, constitute the "PD Plan" for individual projects as required by application of the overlying planned development zoning district.
+The process requires submittal of specific design information in a development Formatted: Tab stops: 2.03", Left plan.
 The development plan is subject to public review and determination by the Planning Commission.
-The PD or equivalent mechanism is a project as defined by CEQA and subject to environmental review.
-It is anticipated that future environmental review and analysis will utilize the Environmental Impact Report, and an additional EIR, prepared for this specific plan amendment.
+The Formatted: Position: Horizontal: 7.08", Relative to: Page, PUDPD or equivalent mechanism is a project as defined by CEQA and subject to environmental review.
+It is Vertical: 10.08", Relative to: Page, Width: Exactly 0.4" City of Dixon Northeast Quadrant April 3, 1995 89-1 < Specific Plan Amended January 7, 2025 anticipated that future environmental review and analysis will utilize the Environmental Impact Report, and an additional EIR, prepared for this specific plan amendment.
 Any subsequent environmental review may tier from the specific plan EIRs.